Planks can be a good choice in certain situations but for many people, there are more effective alternatives. Find out what these are.

 - Slowly roll back into the position of step 2.

-- Roll forward and to the opposite side as step 3.
+- Roll forward and to the opposite side as in step 3.

 6. Lying opposite toe touches

-The lying opposite toe touch is a simple yet powerful exercise to engage your oblique muscles at home without necessarily any equipment.
-To do a lying opposite toe touch take the following steps.
+The lying opposite toe touch is a simple yet powerful exercise to engage your oblique muscles at home without needing any equipment.

 - Lie down on your back with your legs stretched and right next to each other on the ground.